oktadev/okta-blog/_source/_posts/2022-01-12-net-azure-cognitive-services.md

 }
 ```

 We want to protect the `Profile` method against non-authenticated calls.
-With the Okta middle configured, you can add guards.
+With the Okta middleware configured, you can add guards.
 Add the `[Authorize]` attribute directly above the `Profile` method.

 Let's update the profile view with user information.
 Open `Views/Account/Profile.cshtml` and replace the existing code displaying your user info and a profile pic.
 You won't have a profile pic to show yet, but that's coming up soon!